smaranbh7/Ecommerce/README.md

 # 🛒 E-Commerce Backend API - Spring Boot

 A RESTful backend API for an e-commerce platform built using **Spring Boot**.
-This backend handle product listing,updating, searching cart operations, and more.
+This backend handle product listing,updating, searching, cart operations, and more.

 ## 🔧 Tech Stack